jsbisht/run-in-batch/README.md

 - If not specified, empty array is returned
 - If specified, this method is run for each task

+### Callback function for completion of each batch

+**onBatchRun** (Optional)

+- If not specified, you can opt to use `onTaskRun` for each item individually.
+- If specified, this method is run for each batch instead of processing each item individually.

 ### Callback function post completion of each batch

 **onBatchComplete** (Optional)